How To Add Someone to a Group Text on the iPhone

-Group messaging (AKA group texting) is a pretty awesome feature o iPhones and iPads running iOS 10 and iOS 11..
-To be able to hit up all of your friends in one fell swoop in a single text is an incredibly useful tool to have in your iPhone and iPad toolbox.
+Group messaging (AKA group texting) is a pretty awesome feature o iPhones and iPads running iOS 10 and iOS 11.
+Group messaging is an excellent feature that allows cell phone users to stay connected with multiple friends, colleagues, and acquaintances.

 How to Begin a Group Message on iOS 10 or iOS 11